Who is a Candidate for Radioactive Iodine Treatment?

 Radioactive iodine therapy, also known as radioiodine (RAI) ablation is a treatment for individuals with certain forms of thyroid cancer as well as for people who have diffuse goiters and other thyroid-related conditions.
 Patients must meet certain criteria in order to be eligible for radioactive iodine treatment, including the type and stage of their cancer and their overall health.

-See also The Pros and Cons of TSH Suppression Therapy for Thyroid Cancer
+See also The Benefits of Yoga for Thyroid Health and Well-being

 What Does Radioactive Iodine Treatment Do?